Harxhit/Harxhit/README.md

 ## Hello there <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">

-I'm Harshit Singh Parihar, a dedicated student passionate about programming and technology.
-I love exploring new concepts and applying my skills to real-world projects.
+Hello there!
+I'm Harshit Singh Parihar, an enthusiastic student deeply immersed in the realm of coding and technology.
+With a fervent curiosity, I explore the many dimensions of software development, constantly expanding my skills.
+Let's connect and embark on this exhilarating journey together
 ### 🌱 I’m currently learning:
 - [CSS]